pinot-contrib/pinot-docs/developers/advanced/null-value-support.md

 ## Null handling at query time

-In order to use null handling at query time, it is first necessary to enable [store nulls at ingestion time](#store-nulls-at-ingestion-time).
+To enable basic null handling by at query time, enable Pinot to [store nulls at ingestion time](#store-nulls-at-ingestion-time).
-Then basic null handling will be enabled by default and advanced null handling support can be optionally enabled.
+Advanced null handling support can be optionally enabled.

 {% hint style="warn" %}
 The multi-stage query engine requires column based null storing.
 Tables with table based null storing are considered not nullable.